andrescortes/web-directives-signals-app/README.md

 # WebDirectivesSignalsApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.0 and Node v16.17.1.

 ## Development server